awfuchs/cellarduino/README.md

 &#10004; Google Apps Script periodic trigger to clean up spreadsheet and archive data summaries.

-&#10063; Adaptive goal temperature to relax constraints when fan duty cycle exceeds a defined threshold.
+&#10004; Adaptive goal temperature to relax constraints when fan duty cycle exceeds a defined threshold.
 (Allow the cellar to warm slightly during heat wave, rather than melt the freezer.)

 &#10063; Provide serial comms from the laptop down to the Arduino to change configurations without re-flashing.

+&#10063; Alert generation and processing.
+Events include: adapt up, adapt down, door open, door close